-During construction, topsoil and subsoil will be disturbed by grading of the ROW, trench excavation, and by heavy equipment moving along the ROW.
+During construction, topsoil and subsoil will be disturbed by grading of the right-of-way, trench excavation, and by heavy equipment moving along the right-of-way.
 Atlantic will conduct topsoil segregation in accordance with the FERC Upland Erosion Control, Revegetation and Maintenance Plan.

-Topsoil segregation methods will be used in all residential areas (except where the topsoil is being replaced), wetlands (except areas where standing water is present or soils are saturated), cultivated or rotated croplands, managed pastures, hayfields, and other areas at the landowner's or land managing agency's request.
 In areas where full width topsoil segregation is required, an additional 25 feet of temporary construction workspace would be needed on the working side of the corridor to provide sufficient space to store topsoil.
-Because of the increased need for additional ROW width and loss of additional forestland, and need to remove stumps, which would increase topsoil mixing with subsoil and the increase the potential for erosion, topsoil segregation is generally not conducted in forested areas.
+Because of the increased need for additional right-of-way width and loss of additional forestland, and need to remove stumps, which would increase topsoil mixing with the subsoil and the increase the potential for erosion, topsoil segregation is generally not conducted in forested areas.

-Either the "ditch plus spoil side" or the "full ROW" segregation method would be used where topsoil segregation is necessary.
+Either the "ditch plus spoil side" or the "full right-of-way" segregation method would be used where topsoil segregation is necessary.